fledge-iot/fledge/docs/OMF.rst

    "OMFHint" : { "LegacyType" : "true" }

-The allows the older mechanism to be foreced for a single asset.
+The allows the older mechanism to be forced for a single asset.
+See :ref:`Linked_Types`.

 Datapoint Specific Hint
 ~~~~~~~~~~~~~~~~~~~~~~~